Property Management Laws by State

 Becoming a Property Management Professional

 Most states require that people engaging in property management activities have a real estate broker's license.
-This is confusing to some, because many state real estate statutes don't even mention the words "property management."
+This is confusing to some because many state real estate statutes don't even mention the words "property management."
 However, they do describe activities that are typically undertaken by property managers as the types of activities requiring a real estate broker license.

 What does this mean in plain English?
 Depending on which state you live in, you may need a real estate license if you get paid to do any of the following activities: